mxork/eu4-mp-performance-patch/README.md

 ## Installation

-To try it out, you need to place the two libraries (nakama-cpp and libpatcher) into your game folder, then start the game with Nakama MP enabled:
+To try it out, you need to place the two libraries (nakama-cpp and libpatcher) into your game folder, then start the game with Nakama MP enabled and :

 ```
-# or you can select Nakama MP from the steam launcher
+# or you can select Nakama MP from the steam launcher and add `-unofficialmp` to the launch options
-eu4.exe -nakamamp
+eu4.exe -nakamamp -unofficialmp
 ```

 You should probably back up the original version of the nakama-cpp library.